Ladywood

 Ladywood is an inner-city district next to central Birmingham.
-Historically in Warwickshire, in June 2004, Birmingham City Council conducted a citywide "Ward Boundary Revision" to round-up the 39 Birmingham wards to 40.
-As a result of this, Ladywood Ward's boundaries were expanded to include the neighbouring areas of Hockley, Lee Bank and Birmingham city centre.
+It was historically in Warwickshire.
+In June 2004, Birmingham City Council conducted a citywide "Ward Boundary Revision" which increased the number of Birmingham wards from 39 to 40.
+In that review, Ladywood Ward's boundaries were expanded to include the neighbouring areas of Hockley, Lee Bank and Birmingham city centre.

 History

+Map of the area from Pinnock's Guide to Knowledge - Number 129 (1834).
+Note "Lady Wood" in the top left quarter.

-Between the 19th century and the middle of the 20th century, Ladywood was a very impoverished and deprived area.
-This was at it worst between 1860 and 1900, where disease, early death, and infant mortality were common.
-In the 1960s and 1970s, flats with better conditions. were built by Birmingham City Council, but many were destroyed by the year 2000.
+The area was largely developed from countryside in the mid 19th century.
+Between the late 19th century and the middle of the 20th century, Ladywood was a very impoverished and deprived area: it was at its worst between 1860 and 1900, when disease, infant mortality, and other early deaths were common.
+In the 1960s and 1970s, flats with better conditions were built by Birmingham City Council, but many were destroyed by the year 2000.
 During the same time, the government tried to end the "slums" of the area.

 Data from the 2020s shows that unemployment is still higher than the UK average, at over 6%.
 There is more of a mix of different social classes than in the previous 50 years.
-There is also a higher concentration of people not born in the UK in Ladywood than previously.

 Demographics

-In the 2021 census, just over 50% of Ladywood residents were born in the UK.
-Sixteen-point-five percent of the residents were from European countries outside the UK (including the Republic of Ireland).
+In the 2021 census, just over 50% of Ladywood residents were born in the UK, while 16.5% of the residents were from European countries outside the UK (including the Republic of Ireland).
 Around 10% were born in Africa, and around 18% were born in Asia.

 Nearly 42% in Ladywood said they were white (of any background).
 About 25% of residents stated their ethnicity as "Asian"; and just under 23% stated they were black.
-About 7% said mixed-ethnicity and the category "other" ethnicity was chosen by over *%.
+About 7% said they were of mixed-ethnicity, and the category "other" ethnicity was chosen by over *%.